CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-23-pdf-to-speech.markdown

 >  This works **well for some** PDF files, but **poorly for others**... &mdash; [extractText()](https://pythonhosted.org/PyPDF2/PageObject.html#PyPDF2.pdf.PageObject.extractText)

-I'm a little annoyed at my first attempt, mostly because I programmed it only to find out that the underlying library only extracts texts well, from *"some"* PDFs.
+I am comically annoyed at my first attempt, mostly because I programmed it only to find out that the underlying library only extracts texts well, from *"some"* PDFs.
 Anyhow, I'll share what I have, it does work for *"some"* PDFs afterall.

 # The Main Program